Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

 | Total | ~$4,669/month |

-At 10 trucks, payment processing fees dominate the cost structure — that’s true of every platform.
-The platform fee itself ($960/month) is reasonable for the feature set.
-However, at this scale you should be getting a custom Premier quote and negotiating payment processing rates.
-You should also be evaluating whether ServiceTitan’s deeper reporting and technician performance tools justify their higher base cost for your operation’s complexity.
+At 10 trucks, payment processing fees dominate your costs.
+That’s true of every platform.
+The platform fee itself ($960/month) is reasonable for the features.
+However, at this scale you should get a custom Premier quote.
+You should also negotiate payment processing rates.
+Evaluate whether ServiceTitan’s deeper reporting and technician tools justify their higher base cost.

 Decision Framework

-Start with Workiz if: You’re in junk removal, locksmith, garage door, or appliance repair; you want a built-in phone system without paying for a separate tool; and you’re running between 1–8 trucks without complex multi-visit service agreements.
+Start with Workiz if: You’re in junk removal, locksmith, garage door, or appliance repair.
+You want a built-in phone system without separate tools.
+You’re running between 1–8 trucks without complex multi-visit service agreements.

-Step up to Housecall Pro or ServiceTitan if: You’re in HVAC/plumbing/electrical, you depend on maintenance agreement revenue, or you’re managing 10+ technicians and need granular performance reporting.
+Step up to Housecall Pro or ServiceTitan if: You’re in HVAC, plumbing, or electrical.
+You depend on maintenance agreement revenue.
+Or you’re managing 10+ technicians and need detailed performance reporting.

-The honest summary: Workiz’s published pricing is real, but a fully-loaded Pro or Premier account for a 3–5 truck shop runs $1,200–$2,000/month before payment processing.
-That’s not a scam — it reflects a capable platform — but go in with eyes open and build out the full cost before your sales call ends.
+The honest summary: Workiz’s published pricing is real.
+A fully-loaded Pro or Premier account for a 3–5 truck shop runs $1,200–$2,000/month before payment processing.
+That’s not a scam.
+The platform is capable.
+But know your full cost before your sales call ends.